jfrog/jfrog-client-go/README.md

 #### Check if Repository Exists

-You can check if a repository is exist in Artifactory:
+You can check whether a repository exists in Artifactory:

 ```go
 exists, err := servicesManager.IsRepoExists()